AdobeDocs/developers-animatesdk-docs/Camera_object/Camera7.md

 #### Description

-Property; Zoom camera to absolute value given by input parameter in percentage.
+Zooms camera to absolute value given by input parameter in percentage.

 #### Example